4rlenrey/Notes/Cpp11.md

 ### Dynamic memory allocation

 Like I was saying: _Courier does not need to know what's in your house to deliver your package.
 Just like you do not need to pass the 100mb string to your function.
-You can pass a pointer to it._
+You can pass a pointer to it, Just like courier only needs your home address._

 Creating a variable like I did it before:
 ```cpp